dhanjit97/lab-management-system-using-python/README.md

 #Required softwares to run
 1. Visual studio code
 2. Python installed in your system
-3. You might need to install tkinter
+3. You might need to install tkinter using the following command ( pip install tkinter )

 #Details